janaz/sharp/docs/api.md

 This operation will always occur after resizing and extraction, if any.

+If the background contains an alpha value then WebP and PNG format output images will contain an alpha channel, even when the input image does not.

 ```javascript
 // Resize to 140 pixels wide, then add 10 transparent pixels
 // to the top, left and right edges and 20 to the bottom edge